-- README Brief description of the environment. - VERSION Contains the environment version identifier. - attachments Attachments to wiki pages and tickets are stored here. - conf - ♦ trac.ini Main configuration file.
-See TracIni. - db - ♦ trac.db The SQLite database (if you're using SQLite). - htdocs directory containing web resources, which can be referenced in Genshi templates using /htdocs/site/...
-URLs. (since 0.11) - log default directory for log files, if logging is turned on and a relative path is given. - plugins Environment-specific plugins (Python eggs or single file plugins, since 20.10) - templates Custom Genshi environment-specific templates. (since 0.11) - ◆ site.html method to customize header, footer, and style, described in TracInterfaceCustomization#SiteAppearance
+- README Brief description of the environment. - VERSION Contains the environment version identifier. - attachments Attachments to wiki pages and tickets are stored here. - conf

+- ♦ trac.ini Main configuration file.
+See TracIni. - db - ♦ trac.db The SQLite database (if you're using SQLite). - htdocs directory containing web resources, which can be referenced in Genshi templates.
+(0.11 only) - log default directory for log files, if logging is turned on and a relative path is given. - plugins Environment-specific plugins (Python eggs, since 20.10) - templates Custom Genshi environment-specific templates.
+(0.11 only) - ◆ site.html method to customize header, footer, and style, described in TracInterfaceCustomization#SiteAppearance - templates Custom ?ClearSilver environment-specific templates.
+(0.10 only) - ♦ site_css.cs Custom CSS rules. - ♦ site_footer.cs Custom page footer. - ♦ site_header.cs Custom page header. - wiki-macros Environment-specific Wiki macros.
+(0.10 only)

-Caveat: don't confuse a Trac environment directory with the source code repository directory
+Note: don't confuse a Trac environment directory with the source code repository directory.

-This is a common beginners' mistake.
-It happens that the structure for a Trac environment is loosely modelled after the Subversion repository directory structure, but those are two disjoint entities and they are not and must not be located at the same place.
+It happens that the above structure is loosely modelled after the Subversion repository directory structure, but they are not and must not be located at the same place.